What is a Pilates Reformer?

 - Straps and ropes.
 With handles on the ends, the straps and ropes on a reformer allow you to pull and push the carriage.
 They function to help you work with the resistance of your body and the spring system.

 A reformer can seem intimidating initially, but it’s much easier to use than it seems.
 For the best results, work with an instructor before trying to use the machine on your own.
-See the best pilates reformers here.
+See the best pilates reformer machines here.

 Advantages of Pilates Reformers